orb-community/orb-website/docs/index.md

 ## Realtime Agent Orchestration
 Orb uses IoT principals to allow the observability agents to connect out to the Orb central control plane, avoiding firewall problems.
-Once connected, agents are controlled in real time from the Orb Portal or REST API, orchestrating observability [policies](about/#policies) designed to precisely extract the designed insights.
-Agents are grouped and and addressed based on [tags](about/#agent-group).
+Once connected, agents are controlled in real time from the Orb Portal or REST API, orchestrating observability [policies](about/#policies) designed to precisely extract the designated insights.
+Agents are grouped and addressed based on [tags](about/#agent-group).

 *[IoT]: Internet of Things
 *[MPL]: Mozilla Public License